Oakland Criminal Tax Audit or Investigation Attorney + CPA

 In any civil tax audit, one of the greatest concerns is the potential for an IRS criminal investigation to arise.
 This can occur if the auditor discovers “badges of fraud,” or indicators that the taxpayer has engaged in willful violations of federal tax laws.
 The IRS often collaborates with state and federal law enforcement agencies, in addition to partners in countries around the globe, creating a vast network of investigators, special agents, and prosecutors.
 If you suspect that you are, or have been, audited or investigated for a tax crime in connection to your personal or business income, it is urgent that you contact an experienced criminal tax defense attorney in Oakland for help right away.
 Time is of the essence as the very tax professional that you initially turned to for help could be forced to become a witness against you especially where they prepared the return at issue.

-At the Tax Law Office of David W. Klasing, our criminal tax audit and investigation lawyers have more than 20 years of legal experience representing defendants who have exposure for felony and misdemeanor tax offenses, including tax evasion, payroll tax fraud, filing false returns, failure to pay taxes, and return preparer fraud.
+At the Tax Law Office of David W. Klasing, our criminal tax audit and investigation lawyers have more than 20 years of combined legal experience representing defendants who have exposure for felony and misdemeanor tax offenses, including tax evasion, payroll tax fraud, filing false returns, failure to pay taxes, and return preparer fraud.
 With support from our team of CPAs, we represent business entities, tax preparers, and everyday taxpayers who require aggressive, sophisticated criminal tax audit and tax investigation defense services in Oakland.

 Signs Your Tax Audit Has Become an IRS Criminal Investigation